zmike/zmike.github.io/_posts/2021-04-05-you-want-it-i-got-it.md

 Writing good blog posts.

 And new to the blogging game is the one, the only, [Bas Nieuwenhuizen of RADV founding fame](https://basnieuwenhuizen.nl/)!
 If you're at all curious about how drivers actually work, his is definitely a site to follow, as he's already gone much deeper into explaining my [RPCS3 memcpy fail](https://basnieuwenhuizen.nl/the-catastrophe-of-reading-from-vram/) than I ever did.

+## Tomorrow
+Is sparse buffer implementation 101.
+I've said it, so now the blog post has to happen.